-The setting was perfect for opening night for JEC and Ohr Yisroel.
-The Thunder traveled to Lubatich on the Palisades, home of Ohr Yisroel on a beautiful warm November 6 evening, for its opening night, after an impressive run in the Magen David Tournament the week before.
-Ohr Yisroel had already played Frisch to a loss, and gone on the road to beat HANC in overtime, toi have a 1-1 Yeshiva League record.
+The setting was perfect for opening night between JEC and Ohr Yisroel.
+The Thunder traveled to Lubavitch on the Palisades, home of Ohr Yisroel on a beautiful and warm November 6 evening for its MYHSAL opening night, after an impressive run in the Magen David Tournament the week before.
+Ohr Yisroel had already lost to Frisch and beaten HANC on the road in overtime, and entered with a 1-1 Yeshiva League record.

-JEC scored first on a shot from Junior guard Eitan Speyer.
+JEC scored first on a shot from junior G Eitan Speyer.
 From there, the first period was back and forth, and by the time the first 8 minutes passed, Ohr Yisroel had a 14-13 lead.
-In the second quarter, the combination of JEC's press and the glass and scoring domination of senior forward Michoel Cornick (12 points in the first half, and game high 16 rebounds) allowed the Thunder to regain the lead, and at the half, the score was 28-24 JEC.
+In the second quarter, the combination of JEC's press and both the glass and scoring domination of senior forward Michoel Cornick (12 points in the first half; game-high 16 rebounds) allowed the Thunder to regain the lead, and at the half the score was 28-24 JEC.

-Coming out of the half-time locker, the crowd knew it was going to continue to be a tight match, and the teams did not disappoint.
-Ohr Yisroel outscored JEC in the third period, 12-10, and going into the 4th period it was JEC 38 and Ohr Yisroel 36, and it was anyone's game.
+Coming out of the intermission, the crowd knew it was going to continue to be a tight match, and the teams did not disappoint.
+Ohr Yisroel outscored JEC in the third period, 12-10, and going into the 4th period it was JEC 38 and Ohr Yisroel 36--anyone's game.

 But it was not!
-On a Sunday when the football Jets beat the Buffalo Bills, JEC applied its jets in the 4th quarter and changed the tenor of the game.
-Powered by Junior G/F Gavi Walzman's 12 points, the Thunder outscored Ohr Yisroel 21-10, and secured a well-deserved 59-46 victory.
+JEC applied its jets in the 4th quarter and changed the tenor of the game.
+Powered by junior G/F Gavi Walzman's 12 points, the Thunder outscored Ohr Yisroel 21-10, and secured a well-deserved 59-46 victory.

 The JEC scoring was exceptionally balanced.
-Cornick finished with 18 pts, Walzman had 13, Junior G Eitan Speir and Captain PG Yosef Heller each had 11 points, and Captain C Akiva Sapieka had 10 points, including 6 4th qtr points and 11 rebounds.
-While Reuven Rozezadeh led the way for Ohr Yisroel with 14 points.
+Cornick finished with 18 points, Walzman had 13, Speyer and Captain PG Yosef Heller each had 11, and Captain C Akiva Sapieka finished with 10--including 6 in the fourth quarter--and 11 rebounds.
+Reuven Rozezadeh led the way for Ohr Yisroel with 14 points.